 During the ride to the police station Morrison’s demons kicked in and he started baiting the police.
 He wouldn’t stop even after they threatened “a date” after their shift was over, a not-so-subtle euphemism for being worked over.
 After booking, Morrison’s behavior didn’t abate and maybe got worse.
 Luckily, Gover’s girlfriend bailed them out before the end of the cop’s shift.

 Gover lost touch with Morrison after Jim asked him to accompany The Doors on their European tour in ‘68 to document it for a book.
 With his novel to finish, Gover took a pass and a disappointed Morrison sent the copy of “The Maniac Responsible” back to Gover without a note.
 Gover never heard from Morrison again.

-More recently, Gover has been writing non-fiction books on Astrological Economics, and has returned to fiction.
-His most recent is Two Brothers, which like The $100 Misunderstanding, he tells from two different points of view.
-Two Brothers can best be described as an economic thriller, perhaps a genre he has invented.
-It’s about two brothers, Robert and John, whose fortunes in life have drastically changed, The dashing, athletic Robert ends up destitute in a mental hospital.
-John the awkward, introverted brother makes a literal fortune.
-As Robert and John struggle to reconnect with each other after decades of separation, they’re hounded by a murderous private security guard trying to blackmail John, and succeeds in kidnapping his girlfriend.
-Like it’s author’s life, it’s a novel that will keep you guessing as to what will happen next.
+More recently, Gover has been writing non-fiction books on Astrological Economics and has returned to fiction.
+His most recent novel is Two Brothers, which, like The $100 Misunderstanding, is told from two different points of view.
+Two Brothers can best be described as an economic thriller, perhaps a genre Gover has invented.
+It’s about two brothers, Robert and John, whose fortunes in life have drastically diverged: The dashing, athletic Robert ends up destitute in a mental hospital, while John, the awkward, introverted brother, makes a literal fortune.
+As Robert and John struggle to reconnect with each other after decades of separation, they’re hounded by a murderous private security guard who is trying to blackmail John and succeeds in kidnapping his girlfriend.
+Like its author’s life, it’s a novel that will keep you guessing as to what will happen next.

 Originally published September 22, 2009.
-This article was included in The Doors Examined.
+This article also appears in The Doors Examined.